Samson-Ludo/cloud-functions-for-nexus-in/README.md

 # Firebase Cloud Functions for Nexus-in

-This is the code base an API that will be later used to develop a social networking platform.
+This is the code base of an API that will be later used to develop a social networking platform.
 The API code base is in Node.js, Express and Firebase.
-It's corresponding frontedn will be built with React and Redux.
+Its corresponding frontend will be built with React and Redux.
 Watch out for the full web app.

 # Running Your Program Locally